 We of course documented our steps along the way to creating this DIY Backyard Playhouse, aka: Our Backyard Happy Place, but have decided that we will break it down into four different posts for those looking to recreate something similar in your backyard.
 In the next couple of days we will share how we made the

 I can tell you that we were very cost conscience on this DIY Backyard Playhouse.
 We of course wanted something that was built sound and sturdy, but also didn’t want to spend more than it would cost to buy pre-made.
-I’m happy to report we did just that and will breakdown the cost sheet, but were able to make this for approximately $300.
+I’m happy to report we did just that and we were able to make this for approximately $300.

 We’re really proud of this project and are would love to know what you think?
 We are also happy to answer any questions you have along the way, so just ask away.